islamaf/Encryption-Python-Project/Readme.md

 * If _yes[y]_: program just exists as the correct plaintext has been found.
 * If _no[n]_: program iterates to second frequent letter and performs the same process of getting the distance to letter "E" _This process goes on till the user finds the correct plaintext_

+## Instructions inside program _using GUI_
+Under the GUI folder the main GUI is the `gui_main` file (obviously haha).
+There will be a menu to all ciphers that can be used at the moment.
+By clicking on any of the options in the menu, the corresponding cipher file will directly pop up in a new window allowing the user to use any of the ciphers.
+**For more fun and a pretty formal experience, start from `gui_main`.**
+Each cipher has its own window and eavh one works in a different way than the other.